Ladder-Gaming-Network/rails_model/README.md

 **Ladder Gaming Report**

 ---
-Github pages link for web users: https://ladder-gaming-network.github.io/rails_model/
+[Github pages link for web users] (https://ladder-gaming-network.github.io/rails_model/)

 **Product purpose and audience**

 Ladder Gaming is a content integration platform that lets users view information from multiple platforms (Twitch, YouTube, and Steam) and connect with their audience through global posts.
-The goal of the website is to provide easy access to streaming and video data, which can get overwhelming for content creators and followers alike, as well as giving them a platform to give important announcements.
+The goal of the website is to provide easy access to streaming and video data, which can get overwhelming for content creators and followers alike to obtain, as well as provide a platform to give important announcements to interested followers.

 **Functionality summary**